abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter13.md

 shine forth, not obstructing it with aversion, ill will, worry, or fear, all the tendencies that we can add to it.

-As we do this, we allow the heart to feel abundant, exultant, and immeasurable.
+As we do this, we allow the heart to feel abundant, exalted, and immeasurable.
 We see that these qualities are truly beautiful.
 When we think of physical beauty in the world, it doesn’t compare to the beauty of a sublime quality like loving-kindness.
 It’s an image the Buddha